top of page

 Instead of a pistol - the D cocks his tail and seizes HB and S by the throat

-D: Firstly, those badly-parented ladies are not even sisters! - secondly, the poets spend most of their time faffing around on the lake writing about snow - thirdly, I'm not convinced if one - the one with a countenance from heaven (nose turns blue) - does not possess something of a reverence for the Almighty
+D: First and foremost, those badly-parented females are not even blood-sisters! - secondly, the poets spend most of their time not drinking worm juice from the skulls of dead monks - but faffing around on the lake moaning about the insensibilities of English (HB and S are vigorously squirming) - thirdly, I'm not convinced if one - the one with a countenance from heaven (nose turns blue) - does not possess something of a reverence for the Almighty

-HB: Oh, but I have cracking stories about their lives back home - just let me get the Courier and the Morning Post
+HB: Oh, but I have heinous stories about their living arrangements - just let me get the Courier and the Morning Post - why, they detest those villains..

-HB: That Byron is a near relation of yours - I swear it - look, read this (hands D “Hours of Idleness") - it is Satanic!!
+HB: That Byron is a near relation of yours - I swear it - look, read this (hands D “Hours of Idleness") - it is Satanic, nay, dastardly!!

 D flips through the book - fire is again coming out of his ears and nose

-HB & S(snivelling): But we have long careers of puffery ahead of us!
+HB & S(sniveling): But we have long careers of envy and puffery ahead of us!

 D: I am aware of that - I am only taking your souls - what remains on earth is what you will be remembered by! (laughs and carries the two souls away on his pitchfork)